-You can download picture sheets with the 4x4 "layout" I realized for Alpha-Junos, JX8P, DW8000, Matrix 6 and MAX/SixTrak on this page: blue parameters are those you can tweak while on page 1, black those on page 2 and orange those on page 3.
+You can download picture sheets with the 4x4 "layout" I realized for all the supported synths on this page: blue parameters are those you can tweak while on page 1, black those on page 2 and orange those on page 3.

-Even if the controller has no screen, toying with synths that show you what parameter is being tuned in real time makes the process of creating a patch a joy.
-The JX8P and Matrix 6, in example, are capable of this; the Alpha Juno, instead, do not show you the parameter being changed and makes things a little bit harder (but creating awesome patches is definitely doable and easyer than by using the built-in knobless interface); DW8000 has only numeric displays, but you can see your tweakins in real time so it places in between on this.
+Even if the controller has no screen, toying with synths that show you what parameter is being modified in real time makes the process of creating a patch a joy.
+The JX8P and Matrix 6, in example, are capable of this.
+The Alpha Juno doesn't show you the parameter being changed and makes things a little bit harder, but creating awesome patches is definitely doable and easyer than by using the built-in knobless interface.
+DW8000 has only numeric displays, but you can see your tweakins in real time.

 What about those buttons there?

 Well, the first one (upper left in my layout) is for page surfing: jump to the next parameter's page at each press of the button.
 LEDs will indicate which page you are in.

 The second button (Callback) when pressed sends the patch you where working on back to the synth (figure it: you made the patch of your life, then touched a program button on the synth surface and the button-specific patch was loaded... all your work have gone!).
 With this button you can send all the values the programmer has memorized during the last patching process.